fit-and-flare wedding dresses blog header image

 Tips for finding the perfect fit

-If you want to accentuate your curves and create a feminine, romantic look, a fit-and-flare dress may be the style for you.
+If you want to accentuate your curves and create a feminine, romantic look, a fit and flare dress may suit you.
 Try a variety of gown styles to see which one makes you feel the most beautiful and confident.
 A professional wedding dress consultant can also help you determine the best style for your body type.

 Suggestions for veil, jewelry, and shoes to complement the dress

-A simple, single-tier veil can complement the dramatic silhouette of a fit-and- flare wedding gown, while elegant earrings and a bracelet can add a touch of sparkle.
-Complement the dress with high heels, low heels or with a pair of elegant flats.
+A simple, single-tier veil can complement the dramatic silhouette of a fit and flare wedding gown, while elegant earrings and a bracelet can add a touch of sparkle.
+Complement the dress with high heels, low heels, or a pair of elegant flats.

 How to choose the right accessories to enhance the dress’s features?

-When accessorizing a fit-and-flare wedding gown, it is important to choose pieces that complement the dress’s unique features.
-We suggest looking at accessorize for the neckline, sleeves and embellishments.
+When accessorizing a fit and flare wedding gown, it is important to choose pieces that complement the dress’s unique features.
+We suggest looking at accessorizing for the neckline, sleeves, and embellishments.

 Overview of notable designers in the industry and their signature styles

-Remember to bring inspiration from Pinterest, TikTok or Instagram to your bridal gown appointment so you can show your bridal stylist your dream fit-and-flare wedding dress style.
-If a simple fit-and-flare wedding dress is your vibe, look out for clean dresses made of satin or crepe.
+Remember to bring inspiration from Pinterest, TikTok, or Instagram to your bridal gown appointment so you can show your bridal stylist your dream fit and flare wedding dress style.
+If a simple fit and flare wedding dress is your vibe, look out for clean dresses made of satin or crepe.
 This will help you achieve a polished, elegant look.
-If your bridal style leans more to a romantic fit-and-flare wedding dress, lace gowns may be a good place to start – giving off a timeless and sultry look.
+If your bridal style leans more toward a romantic fit and flare wedding dress, lace gowns may be a good place to start – giving off a timeless and sultry look.

 Paying attention to the gown’s fabric is also important when choosing a wedding dress to ensure you achieve your ideal bridal style.
 Fabric consideration should go hand in hand with the type of venue and time of year of the wedding.
 Thicker fabrics are best for cooler months or outdoor weddings, while thinner fabrics allow for more breathability and will work for warmer weather or indoor celebrations.